BlindSoul-YouTube/BlindSoul-YouTube/README.md

 - 👋 Hi, I’m @BlindSoul-YouTube
 - 👀 I’m interested in Coding, Gaming, 3D Animaiton, 3D Design, 3D Rendering, illustration, Vector Tracing and More... :)
-- 🌱 I’m currently learning Game Dev With Unity :)
+- 🌱 I’m Currently Learning Game Dev With Unity :)
-- 📫 You Can reach me On aikfmfgithub1@protonmail.com and i have a Youtube Channel Name : [BLIND SOUL](https://www.youtube.com/c/BLINDSOULYT) :)
+- 📫 You Can Reach Me On aikfmfrs@protonmail.com And My Youtube Channel's Name is: [BLIND SOUL](https://www.youtube.com/c/BLINDSOULYT) :)

 Thanks For Your Time... :)
+I'm too lazy to update it and add new things hehe...

 <!---
 BlindSoul-YouTube/BlindSoul-YouTube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.